Night Watch (1973 film)

-Night Watch is a 1973 British horror mystery thriller film directed by Brian G. Hutton from a screenplay by Tony Williamson, based on the 1972 play of the same name by Lucille Fletcher.
-The film reunited Elizabeth Taylor with co-star Laurence Harvey from their 1960 collaboration BUtterfield 8.
+Night Watch is a 1973 mystery horror thriller film directed by Brian G. Hutton from a screenplay by Tony Williamson, based on the 1972 play of the same name by Lucille Fletcher.
+An international co-production between the United Kingdom and the United States, the film reunited Elizabeth Taylor with co-star Laurence Harvey from their 1960 collaboration BUtterfield 8.
 It was the last time the pair acted together on screen.
 Some of the story elements recall the plot outline of the 1944 film Gaslight.

 Plot

 In London, during a raging thunderstorm one night, Ellen Wheeler frantically tells her husband, John, that from the living-room window, she has seen a man with his throat slit in a chair by the window in the large, old, deserted house across the way.
 John calls the police, but a search of the old house finds no evidence of a murder.

 The next morning, Ellen notices a freshly planted bed of Laburnum in the garden next to the old house that was not there before.
 She calls the investigating detective, Inspector Walker, and suggests that the body of the murder victim she witnessed may be buried there.
 Inspector Walker questions the neighbour, Mr. Appleby, who confirms that he planted the trees the night before during the storm, but refuses to let the police search the garden or dig up the trees.

-Ellen is recovering from a nervous breakdown that occurred after her unfaithful first husband, Carl, was killed a few years earlier in a car accident with his young paramour, while suffering from recurring nightmares of the accident.
+Ellen is recovering from a nervous breakdown that occurred after her unfaithful first husband, Carl, was killed a few years earlier in a car accident with his young paramour, and continues to suffer from recurring nightmares of the event.
 After learning that Ellen has called Inspector Walker multiple times about the investigation, John suggests that she see his psychiatrist friend, Tony.
 Indignant, Ellen continues to insist that she saw a murder in the deserted house, but since there is no proof, John remains sceptical.

 Ellen's visiting friend Sarah Cooke is equally sceptical, suggesting that Ellen sees what she thinks she sees because of her recent breakdown.
 That night, when both Ellen and Sarah see a light moving behind the old house's shutters, they call the police, who discover Mr. Appleby wandering around with a flashlight and arrest him for trespassing.
 A second search of the house and excavation of the garden reveal nothing, and Inspector Walker privately tells John that the case is officially closed.